-With a focus on strategy and strategy development, this course should allow you to explore the skills needed to potentially be a flexible future manager, able to spot international business opportunities quickly and respond to challenges effectively.
-If you enter the course at Level 5, you will also spend your first year studying topics that should help you to explore the principles of international business, such as data analysis, digital business, and managing cross-cultural teams.
+With a focus on strategy and strategy development, this course should allow you to explore skills needed to potentially be a flexible future manager, spot international business opportunities quickly and respond to challenges effectively.

 Association for Project Management (APM)

-The final year module ‘Project Management for Business’ is accredited by the Association for Project Management (APM), for the 2021/22 intake, recognising the modules rigour in exploring the subject of project management.
-If the accreditation of this course changes, we will notify applicants and students as soon as possible.
+The final year module ‘Project Management for Business’ is accredited by the Association for Project Management (APM), for the 2023/24 intake, recognising the module's rigour in exploring the subject of project management.

 Chartered Management Institute (CMI)

 This course is currently accredited by the Chartered Management Institute (CMI) for the 2023/24 intake, offering you the option to register and gain a Level 5 Certificate, which can help to enhance your employability skills with a professional qualification (fees apply to become a registered CMI student, and securing a professional qualification is subject to additional costs, availability and meeting any applicable requirements).

 Chartered Association of Business Schools (CABS)

 Coventry Business School is currently an active member of the Chartered Association of Business Schools, which has a membership of over 120 business schools and higher education providers, and supports its members in maintaining world-class standards of teaching and research.